coreemu/core/docs/configservices.md

 from typing import Dict, List

-from core.config import ConfigString, ConfigBool, Configuration from core.configservice.base import ConfigService, ConfigServiceMode, ShadowDir
+from core.config import ConfigString, ConfigBool, Configuration from core.services.base import Service, ServiceMode, ShadowDir

 # class that subclasses ConfigService
-class ExampleService(ConfigService):
+class ExampleService(Service):
     # unique name for your service within CORE
     name: str = "Example"
     # the group your service is associated with, used for display in GUI